-> Ford and Firestone have a lengthy relationship dating back to 1906 when Henry Ford and Harvey Firestone met.
-The two would often go on holiday with one another and each helped the other thrive in the automobile industry.
+Ford and Firestone have a long relationship dating back to 1906 when Henry Ford and Harvey Firestone met.
+The two would often go on holiday with one another, and each helped the other thrive in the automobile industry.

-> As the cases against both Ford and Firestone mounted, Firestone claimed that the problem was not only the tires.
+As the cases against both Ford and Firestone mounted, Firestone claimed that the problem was not only the tires.
 The company blamed Ford’s most profitable line—the Explorer—as part of the problem.
 Ford pledged to replace all Wilderness AT tires at no cost to their customers.
 At that point, Firestone decided to end its relationship with Ford.

 In the late summer of 2016, another vehicle/tire-related issue came to light.
 Ford stated that over 2,200 F-Series Super Duty Truck tires could have damaged sidewalls which could rupture at any point while driving.
 The affected vehicles are in the United States, Canada, and Mexico.